rauricus/Bookfinder/README.md

 * However, as this lead to many misses, an algorithm matching detected texts to works in the titles and author names DB has been disabled again.

 ## What am I currently working on
-* I'm currently porting the Bookfinder server to Raspberry Pi OS.
-* The goal is to get this to run on a Raspberry Pi 3B+ with AI camera as I want to run this on a portable device.
+* I'm currently optimizing Bookfinder to run reliably on a Raspberry Pi 3B+ with AI camera as I want to create a portable device.
-* The current state here is that Bookfinder installs and runs on Raspberry Pi OS right away.
-    * When starting a detection run, we get some 400 - bad request error at the beginning, but initialisation then finishes.
-    * Attempting a detection run results eventually in segmentation fault (see below).
-I'll have to investigate this.
-    * I'll also try to get my bookspine detection model to run on the IMX500 of the AI camera.
+* Current status and optimization steps:
+  1. **Memory Management**: Increasing swap space from the default 100MB to 2GB to prevent segmentation faults
+  2. **Two-Stage Processing Pipeline**:
+     * Running book spine detection (YOLO) on significantly downsized images to reduce memory usage
+     * Extracting high-resolution book spine crops from the original image for OCR processing
+     * This preserves text quality while drastically reducing memory requirements
+  3. **Model Optimization**: Exploring quantization of the YOLO and EAST models to reduce memory footprint
+  4. **Memory Cleanup**: Ensuring each pipeline stage releases resources before proceeding to the next
+* The segmentation fault issue (see below) is being addressed through these optimizations:

 ```
 2025-08-24 22:16:40,550 - INFO - 📘 Bookfinder Server started and listening for requests on http://0.0.0.0:5010